What are Schulich Leader Scholarships?

 If I am a Schulich Leader Nominee, can I apply to receive the scholarship at all 20 universities?

-Schulich Leader Nominees may apply to become Schulich Leaders at any or all of the partner universities where they have submitted enrollment applications or intend to submit an application to enroll in undergraduate study in a STEM program.
-Note, if you select a university that you intend to apply to, you must apply to that university by March 1, 2019.
+Schulich Leader Nominees may apply to become Schulich Leaders at any or all of the partner universities where they have submitted admissions applications or intend to submit an application to enroll in undergraduate study in a STEM program.
+Note, if you select a university that you intend to apply to, you must apply to that university by March 1, 2021.

 How are Schulich Leaders selected in Canada?